maxyou/LotusPlayerLite/_posts/2025-09-12-introduction.markdown

 ---
 layout: post
 title:  "Introduction"
-date:   2025-01-03 23:29:43 +0800
+date:   2025-09-12 23:30:00 +0800
 categories: jekyll update
 ---

-### Introduction to the Music Player App
+### Introduction

-This is a music player application.
-One of its special features is that it can gradually reduce the volume, which is perfect for those who like to fall asleep while listening to music.
+This is a music player app with three key features: gradual volume reduction, tree-structured directories, and playlist copying.

-#### 1. Introduction
+#### 1. Timer and Gradual Volume Reduction

-I sometimes enjoy listening to music as I drift off to sleep because it helps me relax.
-One of my key requirements is that the volume should decrease as I get closer to sleep.
-While there are music players available that allow you to set a timer to stop playback after a certain time, none can gradually lower the volume.
-Since I have the skills to create an app, I decided to build one myself.
-A key feature of this app is the ability to set a timer that gradually decreases the volume until it reaches zero, at which point playback stops.
+Sometimes I enjoy listening to music as I fall asleep because music helps me relax.
+I've found that the volume should gradually decrease over time, as loud music can be irritating and uncomfortable when I'm about to fall asleep.
+I couldn't find any music player in the market that can gradually reduce volume, so I developed one myself.
+This app allows the volume to decrease in sync with the remaining timer duration until it completely stops.

-#### 2. Music File Organization
+#### 2. Music File Directory Tree

-I organize my music on my computer in a tree structure.
-For example, I categorize music into "Pop" and "Instrumental," with "Pop" further divided into "Chinese Music" and "English Music."
-Inside the "Chinese Music" folder, I have categories like "Old Songs," "Movie Soundtracks," and "Folk Songs."
-I recommend copying this hierarchical structure directly to your Android phone, as the app I designed allows you to browse through this structure in a single window.
+I organize my music on my computer using a directory tree structure.
+For example, I categorize music into "Pop Music" and "Instrumental/Pure Music," with "Pop Music" further divided into "Chinese Music" and "International Music."
+Within the "Chinese Music" folder, there are multiple subdirectories like "Classic Songs," "Movie Songs," and "Guitar & Vocals."
+I think this is a clear classification system, so our app stores music following this directory tree structure.

-#### 3. Playlist
+#### 3. Playlist Copying

-The app features a well-developed playlist function that supports multi-select operations, allowing you to copy between playlists.
-You can also long-press to drag items within a playlist.
-However, it does not have a fancy interface.
+If you want to immerse yourself in music all night long, or you need to arrange background music for an afternoon at the office, or you're a DJ for a dance event, then you need to easily organize multiple playlists.
+This app allows "copy + paste" operations from the music file directory tree to playlists, as well as "copy + paste" operations between playlists, which is very convenient.

-#### 4. Privacy and permissions
+#### 4. Privacy and Permissions

-This app only requires permission to read the media library.
-It does not connect to the internet, does not collect personal information, and contains no advertisements.
+This app does not collect personal information and contains no advertisements.
+Except for the in-app purchase support library provided by the mobile app store, the app itself does not connect to the internet.

 #### 5. Platform Support

-This app is available for both Android and iOS platforms.
+This app supports both Android and iOS platforms.

-#### 6. Feedback and Donations
+#### 6. Feedback

-You are welcome to provide feedback or report bugs: <hello@qmcntech.com>.
-If you are willing to support me, it would be even better if you could buy me a cup of coffee on the donation page!
+Welcome to provide feedback or report bugs: <hello@qmcntech.com>.

-#### 7. Music Recommendation

-The soothing music I enjoy includes Buddhist Zen music, traditional music from China, India, and Japan, and New Age music, such as Secret Garden albums 1-3.